GeorgeNotFound: Twitch

 Davidson created his main Twitch account on 26 November 2019 under the name "GeorgeNotFound".
 As of October 2022, George's main account stands at 4.9 million followers, making him the 36th most followed Twitch streamer.
 On 24 February 2021, George created a second account, ThisIsNotGeorgeNotFound, which holds 1.4 million followers as of October 2022.

 On 13 March 2021, Davidson received an indefinite ban on ThisIsNotGeorgeNotFound.
-According to the streaming site, the reasoning behind the ban was due to "using an inappropriate username."
-Davidson appealed the first ban only to receive a second ban one day later, in which Twitch sent an extended explanation that his account's username fell under "harassment via bullying."
+According to the streaming site, the reasoning behind the ban was due to "using an inappropriate username".
+Davidson appealed the first ban only to receive a second ban one day later, in which Twitch sent an extended explanation that his account's username fell under "harassment via bullying".
 The account was unbanned one day later.

-On 2 June 2021, Davidson streamed "EPIC HOT TUB STREAM" on his main account, which was recorded to be the highest viewed "hot tub stream" on Twitch.
+On 2 June 2021, Davidson streamed "Epic Hot Tub Stream" on his main account, which was recorded to be the highest viewed "hot tub stream" on Twitch.
 With almost 400,000 concurrent viewers, the stream broke the previous record of 100,000 viewers held by Pokimane and OfflineTV.
-He also achieved a Guinness World Record for the highest concurrent viewers for a cooking stream during his 20 March 2021 stream "BIG COOKING STREAM", reaching a peak of 319,846 viewers.
+He also achieved a Guinness World Record for the highest concurrent viewers for a cooking stream during his 20 March 2021 stream "Big Cooking Stream", reaching a peak of 319,846 viewers.

 In 2021, Davidson received a nomination in the "Livestreamer" category at the 11th Streamy Awards.

-On TwitchCon San Diego 2022, GeorgeNotFoud was fourth among the most popular streamers with 45.2 thousand peak viewers.